-- Stiffness.
-A common marker of osteoarthritis is stiffness in the joint that is most pronounced first thing in the morning, or after a prolonged period of inactivity (such as sitting in a car or aeroplane).
+A. Stiffness.
+A common marker of osteoarthritis is stiffness in the joint that is most pronounced first thing in the morning, or after a prolonged period of inactivity (such as sitting in a car or airplane).
 The stiffness usually resolves within 30 minutes of light activity, as the joints “warm up” through gentle movement.

 How is Osteoarthritis Diagnosed?

 Osteoarthritis of the major joints is most effectively diagnosed through a combination of medical history, physical examination, and various lab tests including Joint aspiration or arthrocentesis, imaging studies such as X-ray & MRI

 How is Osteoarthritis Treated?